-1. I am an NCIDQ certified interior designer.
+1. I am an NCIDQ certified interior designer, not a decorator.

-NCIDQ certification was obtained after earning a 4-year degree at a CIDA-accredited university, working at least two years under a licensed architect then passing three rigorous, practice-based exams that tests the application of knowledge as they relate to public health, safety and welfare.
+My NCIDQ professional certification was obtained after earning a 4-year degree at a CIDA-accredited university, working at least two years under a licensed architect then passing three rigorous, practice-based exams that tests the application of knowledge as they relate to public health, safety and welfare.
 This is the highest qualification in the interior design industry.

-In addition, much of my professional experience was at a prestigious architecture firm on projects as large as 30,000 sq. ft. so I have a better understanding of the buildings themselves - i.e. structure, mechanical systems.
-This results in more thoughtful interior design.
+In addition, much of my professional experience was at a prestigious architecture firm on projects as large as 30,000 sq. ft., so I have a better understanding of building systems.
+I view projects from a more holistic standpoint—this results in more thoughtful interior design.